Revolutionizing Personalized Training

 The Challenge

-However, how can we encourage users to start their workout?
+How can we encourage users to start their workout?

 Looking back at my persona, she is a working professional that does not have enough time and knowledge to build effective and efficient workout routines for herself.
 Therefore, I decided to add the feature of letting the user quickly create a training plan with the help of AI.
 The most engaging way to get started is by having an intuitive and casual conversation with Lilia, our AI bot agent!🤖